EnviloN/Trouble-in-GolfTown/doc/vhs/complex_world.md

 ## Gameplay mechanics

 Player can now finally play minigolf, use inventory, chat with NPCs and listen to the sound effects around.
-There are two golf clubs available in the game, putter, which the player gets from Dr.Quinn, and 5-Iron club for shooting golfballs high in the air which can be acquired from Dixxi.
+There are two golf clubs available in the game, putter, which the player is gifted by Dr.Quinn, and 5-Iron club for shooting golfballs high in the air which can be acquired from Dixxi, the Saloon lady.
 Our [main characters](../main_characters.md) and multiple minor characters react to player and can participate in a dialog.
 We also added menu with volume settings and help section, where the player can find controls and such.

 ![](../img/main_characters/dr_quinn.png)